usagisukisuki/FT-SAM/README.md

 # FT-SAM
-This repo is the implementation for Fine Turning Segment Anything Model.
+This repo is the implementation for Fine Tuning Segment Anything Model.

 ## Installation
 Following [Segment Anything](https://github.com/facebookresearch/segment-anything), `python=3.8.16`, `pytorch=1.8.0`, and `torchvision=0.9.0` are used in FT-SAM.